openid/OpenYOLO-Spec/android/delete.md

 credential provider.
 The delete request message MUST be added to the activity Intent using an extra, named "org.openyolo.credential.delete.request".

-An example delete request could be constructed as follows:
+An example delete request could be created and dispatched as follows:

 ```java
 CredentialDeleteRequest request =